alphalinkoff/testsite/README.md

 ## Demo website
-A test website using html5 up and hosted on GitHub pages
+A test website hosted on GitHub pages